-- (e) Consists of a mark which - when used on or in connection with the goods of the applicant is merely descriptive or deceptively misdescriptive of them, - (2) when used on or in connection with the goods of the applicant is primarily geographically descriptive of them, except as indications of regional origin may be registrable under section 1054 of this title, - (3) when used on or in connection with the goods of the applicant is primarily geographically deceptively misdescriptive of them, - (4) is primarily merely a surname, or - (5) comprises any matter that, as a whole, is functional. - (f) Except as expressly excluded in subsections (a), (b), (c), (d), (e)(3), and (e)(5) of this section, nothing in this chapter shall prevent the registration of a mark used by the applicant which has become distinctive of the applicant's goods in commerce....91
+- (e) Consists of a mark which - when used on or in connection with the goods of the applicant is merely descriptive or deceptively misdescriptive of them, - (2) when used on or in connection with the goods of the applicant is primarily geographically descriptive of them, except as indications of regional origin may be registrable under section 1054 of this title, - (3) when used on or in connection with the goods of the applicant is primarily geographically deceptively misdescriptive of them, - (4) is primarily merely a surname, or - (5) comprises any matter that, as a whole, is functional. - (f) Except as expressly excluded in subsections (a), (b), (c), (d), (e)(3), and (e)(5) of this section, nothing in this chapter shall prevent the registration of a mark used by the applicant which has become distinctive of the applicant's goods in commerce....80

-Unfortunately, the language here is not arranged in an entirely logical order.
+Unfortunately, Section 2 is not arranged in an entirely logical order.
 Here is a quick reorganization:

 - Sections (e)(1) and (f) restate the common-law doctrine of descriptive and generic trademarks.
 Section (e)(1) says that "merely" descriptive marks are not protectable, but section (f) adds that marks that have "become distinctive" (i.e. acquired secondary meaning) are.
 When you add in the trademark rule that generic marks are considered incapable of acquiring secondary meaning as a matter of law, you recover the common-law rules that descriptive marks are protectable when and only when they have secondary meaning, and that generic marks never are. - Section (d) restates the basic rules of priority.
-Marks in actual or constructive use have priority over later-filed applications. - Section (e)(5) excludes the registration of "functional" matter, i.e. that does something rather than communicating something.92 - Sections (c) and e(4) put limitations on the use of names and individual identities as trademarks.93 - Sections (a) ("deceptive") and (e)(1) ("deceptively misdescriptive") are false-advertising policies that prevent the registration of misleading trademarks.94 - Sections (a) ("geographical indication" for wines or spirits), (e)(2), and (e)(3) deal with the special case of false advertising about the geographic origins of products.95
+Marks in actual or constructive use have priority over later-filed applications. - Section (e)(5) excludes the registration of "functional" matter, i.e. that does something rather than communicating something.81 - Sections (c) and e(4) put limitations on the use of names and individual identities as trademarks.82

-91. Lanham Act § 2 ()
+80. Lanham Act § 2 ()

-- 92. Discussed in the Design chapter.
+81. Discussed in the Design chapter.

-- 93. Discussed in the People chapter.
+82. Discussed in the People chapter.

-- 94. Discussed in the False Advertising chapter.